bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/store-seed.md

 Storing your `Account` using a mobile application is very important to ensure its security and to protect your user data against attackers.
 Bitmark SDK supports storing your Account seed securely in mobile applications on both the **Android** and **iOS** platforms.

+_Unlike other SDK documents, which cover Go, Java, JavaScript, and Swift, this document only describes the SDK for mobile platforms: Java for Android and Swift for iOS._

 ## Android

 The Android Bitmark SDK  provides `KeyAuthenticationSpec.Builder` for storing and retrieving `Account` securely.